,

 At Hylands we involve all pupils in self-assessment and review of their work (Marking Policy).
 Children with SEND are encouraged to participate in the reviewing and planning of their targets.
 They are invited to review meetings to contribute their views and can be supported in this by a Teaching Assistant or other member of staff as appropriate.

-Each child identified as having an additional need will have a Pupil Passport/Individual Learning Plan, drawn up by the class teacher and which pupils are invited to contribute to.
+Each child identified as having an additional need will have a Individual Learning Plan, drawn up by the class teacher and which pupils are invited to contribute to.
 These are reviewed termly.

 • HOW ARE CHILDREN SUPPORTED WHEN MOVING BETWEEN KEY PHASES?